keenlabs/keen-gem/README.md

 Here are some examples of querying with keen-gem.
 Let's assume you've added some events to the "purchases" collection.

+Note: Once the API acknowledges that your event has been stored, it may take up to 10 seconds before it will appear in query results.

 ```ruby
 Keen.count("purchases") # => 100
 Keen.sum("purchases", :target_property => "price")  # => 10000